TheBestCo/bestprice-360/README.md

 ## Actions

-In order to track orders and products, the following two methods are to be used.
+The following two methods are to be used to track orders and products.

 ### addOrder
 ```js